 Did the neighbor really cause the dog’s death or was he just ending a persistent, dangerous situation?
 Remember the other human involved: the dog owner.

 To refresh your memory: For many months, the dog’s owner knew the problems her dog was creating.
-This woman had two against her for her dog being off the property and causing trouble.
-How many times did law enforcement speak with her?
+This woman had two citation against her for her dog being off the property and causing trouble.
+How many times did law enforcement speak with her before this?
 Could the shock fence have played into the behaviors the neighborhood residents saw?
 Absolutely!
 Behaviorists and serious trainers know aggression and fear issues go shock in paw with electric fences.
 Obviously it was failing as a containment device as well!

 So, I ask again…